fujeyla/processing4netbeans/README.md

 **_(notice the plugin is not officially released yet on the netbeans plugins page, coming soon)_**

+## Supported platforms

+This plugin should work on Windows, MacOS and Linux, but I've tested it only on Windows and MacOS.

 # Getting started

 First create a new Netbeans project and select the Processing Category, you will find the processing java template.